ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Dynamic programming summary

-Requries a perfect environment model - we don't need to sample experience at all (i.ewe don't ever actually take actions)
+Requries a **perfect environment model** - we don't need to sample experience at all (i.ewe don't ever actually take actions)

-Bootstrapped - we use the recursive Bellman Equation to update our value function
+**Bootstrapped** - we use the recursive Bellman Equation to update our value function

-Limited utility in practice but they provide an essential foundation for understanding reinforcement learning - all RL can be thought of as attempts to achieve what DP can but without a model and with less computation
+Limited utility in practice but they provide an **essential foundation** for understanding reinforcement learning - all RL can be thought of as attempts to achieve what DP can but without a model and with less computation

 ---
 ### Monte Carlo

+Monte Carlo methods = finding the expected value of a function of a random variable

-**No model** we learn from actual experience (i.e. our sequences of $(s,a,r,s')$
+**No model** - we learn from actual experience (i.e. our sequences of $(s,a,r,s')$

+**No boostrapping** - we take the average of the true discounted return

+**Episodic only** - because we need to calcuate the true discounted return

+---
+### Monte Carlo approximation

+Estimate the value of a state by averaging the true discounted return observed after each visit to that state

+As we run more episodes, our estimate should converge to the true expectation

+Low bias & high variance - why?\

+---
+### Bias & variance of Monte Carlo

+High variance
+- we need to sample enough episodes for our averages to converge
+- can be a lot for stochastic or path dependent environments

+Low bias
+- we are using actual experience
+- no chance for a bootstrapped function to mislead